Downtown Brooklyn

 Read More

-The Brook’s Exterior Nears Completion at 589 Fulton Street in Downtown Brooklyn
+The Brook Wraps Up Construction at 567 Fulton Street in Downtown Brooklyn

-At number 15 on our year-end countdown of the tallest construction projects in New York is The Brook, a 601-foot-tall residential skyscraper at 589 Fulton Street in Downtown Brooklyn.
-Designed by Beyer Blinder Belle and developed by Witkoff Group and Apollo Global Management, the 51-story structure will span 557,973 square feet and yield 591 rental units with an average scope of 827 square feet, as well as 68,693 square feet of retail space, a cellar level, and two floors of recreational and sports amenities.
-Thirty percent of the units will be reserved for affordable housing.
-The property is bound by DeKalb Avenue to the north, Fulton Street to the south, Flatbush Avenue diagonally to the east, and Bond Street to the west.
+The 22nd-tallest building on our year-end countdown is The Brook, a 601-foot-tall residential skyscraper currently finishing up construction at 567 Fulton Street in Downtown Brooklyn.
+Designed by Beyer Blinder Belle and developed by Witkoff Group and Apollo Global Management, the 51-story structure spans 557,973 square feet and yields 591 rentals with an average scope of 827 square feet.
+The project also features 68,693 square feet of retail space, a cellar level, and two floors of recreational and sports amenities.
+The residential program will include 178 affordable units.
+The property is bounded by DeKalb Avenue to the north, Fulton Street to the south, Flatbush Avenue Extension diagonally to the east, and Bond Street to the west.

 Read More